JustusHofmann350/Stop-Windows-Update/README.md

 ---

+## Important Caveats !!
+ -System File Check (SFC) fails.
+- wsl.exe --install fails with 0x80070005.
+- DISM.exe /Online /Cleanup-Image /Restorehealth fails.
+- Anything related to Microsoft Store fails with 0x8a15005e.
+This is true even if you are using for example WingetUI/UnigetUI.

+---

 ## Important Notes
 - Run the script as Administrator.
 - Disabling updates may expose your system to risks.
 Use at your own risk.